shivannis/xandr-docs-public/xandr-docs/articles/invest/additional-geo-restrictions-ali.md

 > At the line item level, you can target:
 >
 > - both a postal code list and an individual postal code (which does not belong to the list)
-> - either a postal code list or an individual postal code (which does notbelong to the list)
+> - either a postal code list or an individual postal code (which does not belong to the list)
 >
 > The include and exclude functionality needs be consistent between the postal code list and an individual postal code.